 Your internal marketing goals can include increasing awareness around professional development opportunities or raising employee engagement.

 Whatever your objectives are, they should be backed by internal marketing metrics.
-These can include improvements in customer feedback or a rise in positive responses to an employee engagement survey.
+These can include improvements in customer feedback or a rise in positive responses to engagement surveys sent through your employee feedback platform.

 Establishing the scope of your internal marketing strategy means determining the scale of your desired outcomes.
 Are you trying to strengthen your existing internal brand or transform it all together?